at-internet/atinternet-apple-sdk/README.md

 # What's new
 * We reworked how RichMedia and the refresh cycle works.
 We improved the _sendPlay()_ method and added _resume()_.More info [here]
 * Static framework support added for Cocoapods.
-A known bug is when you checkout the Podfile from an ObjC project you may need an empty swift file in your project in order to compile
+It works well for Swift Apps but the ObjC integration seems unstable.
 * GDPR : _ATInternet.OptOut_ , _ATInternet.preventICloudSync_ , _ATInternet.databasePath_

 # SmartTracker iOS